liborty/rstats/README.md

 * `Comediance` is similar to covariance, except zero median vectors are used to compute it  instead of zero mean vectors.

 ## Appendix II: Recent Releases

+* **Version 0.8.4** Significant reorganisation. `Vecf64` trait and its source module `vecf64.rs` have been replaced by `Vecg` generic trait and `vecg.rs` module respectively.
+Numerous methods have been sorted more carefully into `Stats` trait or `Vecg` trait, according to whether or not they take an argument.
+Some methods have been also moved out of `Vecu8` trait and generalised in the process.
+Methods remaining in `Vecu8` now all have names ending in `u8` for clarity and to avoid conflicts with their generic equivalents.
+Some bugs in entropy methods have been fixed.

 * **Version 0.8.3** Simplification of generic `Stats`. `GSlice` is no longer needed.
 The only restriction remaining is the necessity to explicitly convert `&[i64] -> &[f64]`, using function `statsg::i64tof64(s: &[i64])`.
 All other end types are fine.
 This made possible the removal of two modules, `statsf64.rs` and `stasi64.rs`.
 They are now superceded by a single generic `statsg.rs`.
 This rationalisation work will continue with the remaining traits as well.